-Hydrogen plays an important role in the current net-zero emissions movement.
+Hydrogen plays an important role in the current net-zero emissions movement, representing a key component in the hydrogen economy.
 Its versatility as a zero-emission fuel and energy carrier makes it a promising solution for decarbonizing various sectors, such as industrial processes, power generation, and transportation.
 Hydrogen-powered electric vehicles (EVs) are gaining attention as a potential alternative to gasoline-powered cars, given their longer driving range and faster refueling time.
 With the global hydrogen market expected to grow exponentially in the coming years, the role of hydrogen in the net-zero movement and its connection to EVs are becoming increasingly significant.
 The question remains whether hydrogen-powered EVs have the potential to surpass battery-powered EVs.

 Today, most hydrogen is sourced from fossil fuels, also known as grey hydrogen, which undermines its potential as a clean energy source.
+Hydrogen production technologies, such as electrolyzers, are vital in the shift towards sustainable hydrogen production.
 Different types of hydrogen technologies are typically labeled as 'grey', 'blue', or 'green', depending on how they are produced.
 Although hydrogen itself only emits water when burned, the production process can generate significant carbon emissions.
 To truly realize the benefits of hydrogen, the world must transition towards green hydrogen, which is produced using renewable energy sources such as water, wind, and solar.

 The global green hydrogen market was valued at USD 676 million in 2022 and is projected to reach USD 4.4 billion by 2026, based on estimates from the research firm MarketsandMarkets.
 The mobility sector is the largest adopter of green hydrogen, accounting for 58% of the total market in 2022, followed by the power sector.
 Both sectors are growing at a 63% CAGR.
 Other sectors contributing to the green hydrogen market include grid injection, chemical, and industrial, according to MarketsandMarkets classification.